 Here is a list of a few ongoing projects to participate in:

-- Recently, Cedar Ridge initiated an advocacy project in support of after-school programs for Greencastle Elementary School.
+- Recently, Cedar Ridge initiated an advocacy project in support of after-school programs for schools in our area.
 For more information on this, contact Melinda Anderson or Rachel Anderson.

 - During our farm’s growing season (typically between April-Oct) we grow fresh, chemical free produce to benefit the hungry in our local area.
 Sign up on the farm page to help plant, weed, water and harvest produce.